| |

 New sneakers, new lunchboxes, freshly sharpened pencils, and a fresh start are symbols of the beginning of a new school year.
 A new year also means new teachers and often some new challenges for your students with dyslexia.
 When a child has dyslexia, we have a particularly important role in their education.
 We become an educator, an advocate, a cheerleader, and a mentor.

 Build an assistive toolbox with your student.
 A key to the success of students with dyslexia is for them to know the materials that help them be successful.
-Whether it is assistive technology devices, apps, planners, or fidget toys, an assistive toolbox can be as high tech or low tech as works for you.
-For high schoolers or college students, a notetaking app and Apple pencil can be helpful with easing the transition to notetaking during lectures.
+Whether it is assistive technology devices, apps, planners, or fidget toys, an assistive toolbox can be as high-tech or low-tech as works for you.
+For high schoolers or college students, a notetaking app and Apple Pencil can help ease the transition to notetaking during lectures.

 Before high-tech, you may want to help them harness the power of index cards and highlighters to make studying work effectively.
 Colored pens or color-coded notebooks are other popular organizational tools.
 Your student may need to try out more than one organizational technique to help them master their learning.
 These tools will likely shift as your child advances through the grades and begins to cover more complex material.

-Find one outlet for your child to explore their passion.
+BONUS!
+Find an outlet for your child to explore their passion.

 As you juggle the many hats of parenting and teaching, I hope this list of tips helps you and your child start the year off smoothly and successfully!